xjtu-omics/SVision/README.md

 2. Adding breakpoint left shift operation
 3. Fixing bug while distinguish major and minor segments at src/analyze_reads.py line 20

-**V1.0.3**

-Adding log file in the output

 ## Contact
-If you have any questions, please feel free to contact: jiadong324@gmail.com, songbowang125@163.com
+If you have any questions, please feel free to contact: jiadonglin324@163.com, songbowang125@163.com